ronlanla/cover-client-js/docs/programmatic-interface.md

 You can optionally provide a build with dependencies JAR file, which allows Diffblue Cover to verify the tests it creates.
 The dependencies JAR (often known as a "fat" or "uber" JAR) can be created with the [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/) or the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/).

 You can also optionally provide a base JAR in order to do a differential analysis.
-A differential analysis allows you to only analyse code which has changed since a previous version.
+A differential analysis allows you to only analyze code which has changed since a previous version.
 To do this you need to provide a base JAR of a previous build (this does not need to include dependencies).

 Node.js example using promises and a file stream of the build JAR: